-"The success - the public acceptance - of our new and existing public institutions and, more importantly, their plans, strategies and decisions depends on input and output legitimacy.
-By input legitimacy I talk about the functioning and machinery of an institution, how its members are selected or elected, procedure by which decisions are made, and the power that it exercises.
-Output legitimacy I am talking about the public assessment of the relevance and quality of an infrastructure reform.
-They are huge challenges facing the city region and its public institutions."
+"The success - the public acceptance - of our new and existing public institutions and, more importantly, their strategies plans, and decisions depends on input and output legitimacy.
+By input legitimacy I talk about the functioning and machinery of an institution, how its members are selected or elected. which procedure by decisions are made, and the power that it exercises.